-Colorado may be a beautiful place to live, but the cold winters can bring lots of snow to your area.
+Colorado Springs may be a beautiful place to live, but the cold winters can bring lots of snow damage to roofs in your area.
 While a snowy roof can muffle sound and provide some insulation, it can also wreak havoc on your roof.
-If you want to better protect your roof, check out these three ways snow can ruin your roof.
+If you want to better protect your home from having snow damage to your roof, check out these three ways snow can ruin your roof.

 1. It May Put Too Much Weight on the Roof

-If your roof suddenly collapses under the weight of the snow, but you’ve been maintaining your roof, your homeowners’ insurance may cover some of the cost.
+If you experience snow damage to your roof and it suddenly collapses under the weight of the snow, but you’ve been maintaining your roof, your homeowners’ insurance may cover some of the cost.
 However, if you’ve noticed signs of leaking and damage before the roof collapses but ignored them, the insurance carrier may argue the roof failed because you failed to maintain it.

 2. It Can Lead to Ice Dams